CurveDocs/curve-resources/docs/crvusd/faq.md

 ## **What are the risks of using crvUSD**

-As with all cryptocurrencies, crvUSD carries several risks, including depeg risks and risk of liquidation of a users collateral.
+As with all cryptocurrencies, crvUSD carries several risks, including depeg risks and risk of user collateral liquidation.
 Make sure to [**read the disclaimer**](https://crvusd.curve.fi/#/ethereum/risk-disclaimer) and exercise caution when interacting with smart contracts.

 ## **How can I best manage my risks when providing liquidity or borrowing in crvUSD?**